-Let us now choose some drive parameters, while trying to keep the drive as general as possible.
+Let us now choose some parameters for the drive, while also trying to keep it as general as possible.
 We need a tilted driving field $\vb{b}_1(t)$ to get a finite $\vtrans$, so $b_z$ must in any case be non-zero.
 For the in-plane driving field, we have two degrees of freedom in the choice of $b_R$ and $b_L$.
 As \cref{eq:alphaDissipationForceTerm} does not contains any cross-terms $\propto b_Rb_L$, it is sufficient to consider the cases $b_R=0$ and $b_L=0$ separately to obtain the full $\vtrans$.
 Any mixed in-plane driving with both $b_R$ and $b_L$ non-zero would just result in a total velocity

-i.e. the vector sum of the two velocities generated using either $b_R=0$ or $b_L=0$.
+i.e., the vector sum of the two velocities generated using either $b_R=0$ or $b_L=0$.